Emergency rental assistance coming, demand uncertain

 The large bills Reams mentioned are not what is typically seen.
 Normally people report being behind in the hundreds of dollars, she said, now callers are behind in the thousands.
 The large debt creates a challenge for the over 450 assistance agencies in the 211 Helpline database that serve the tri-county.

 “Can the agencies handle the influx of calls that they are receiving and are they able to assist every client?
-No they are not.”
+No they can not.”
 Reams said.

 Those applying for Emergency Rental Assistance in Berkeley County must meet certain criteria.
 In a statement administrators said only renters living in the county can apply and homeowners do not qualify.